jurriaantressel/pysystemtrade_ecosystem/README.md

   - moving csv and db backup files to external storage via samba
   - committing and pushing reports to remote repo

-Prerequisits
+Prerequisites
 - Required; A private branch of pysystemtrade as ([discussed here](https://github.com/robcarver17/pysystemtrade/discussions/533)), The repo is pulled when image is built.
 All configs must be in the repo.
-- Optional; A remote git repo for saving your psystemtrade reports,  [like Mr. Carver himself does](https://github.com/robcarver17/reports)
+- Optional; A remote git repo for saving your pysystemtrade reports,  [like Mr. Carver himself does](https://github.com/robcarver17/reports)

 Table of Contents
 =================